bdfinst/engineering/content/test-architecture/integration-testing.md

 </p>

 Integration is where most defects occur, so skipping integration tests should never happen.
 When integrating multiple units of code within the sub-system, integration tests can give you higher effective coverage with fewer tests.
-See [trophy test patter](http://testing.walmart.com/testsolutions/testing-practices/testing-terms.html#test-trophy)

 ## Recommended Practices